Dartvauder/NeuroSandboxWebUI/README.md

 * You can also click the `clear` button to reset your selection.
 #### To close the application, close the terminal

+### StableDiffusion

+P.S.
 The voice needs to be pre-processed (22050 kHz, mono sound, WAV), avatar should preferably be PNG or JPG, the LLM model must be Transformers.
 When you turn on TTS, selecting a language and voice is required, otherwise there will be errors.

 #### Chat history is saved in the outputs folder